hbo/openldap-mdb-deref-problem/README_patches.md

 The patch improves efficiency of alias dereferencing in the MDB backend.
-Not in all cases, although in a high-request-rate scenario the load of the system will in all likelihood decrease dramatically (or, view from a different angle, keep the system responsive).
+Not in all cases, although in a high-request-rate scenario the load of the system will in all likelihood decrease dramatically (or, seen from a different angle, keep the system responsive).

+The fact the an upgrade to this version of slapd requires a slapcat/slapadd cycle makes this probably not a candidate for a 2.4.X release, if ever.
+On the other hand, this can be made optional at compile time, which would give distribution maintainers the opportunity to switch the feature off.